I am Krishna and I am going to confess the dilemma I had dealing with emotions of Arjuna.

 That was my dilemma, being in the human form with a promise to not take part in the war, could I take one side?
 But there was a universal purpose as well I was driving through the war.
 Would it be fair to intervene among freedom of human to think and act?
 What if someone debilitates from the right path and seeks divine help?
 I had to intervene and decided to.

 I created an illusionary sunset using his power of yoga-maya.
 Looking at the sunset, Arjuna, bonded by his own vow decided to jump into the fire.
 During the same time, Jayadratha could not control his excitement and came forward in front of Arjuna to mock him.
-Arjuna was helpless as his pledge was limited to the sunset which eventually already happened.
+Arjuna was helpless as his pledge was limited to the sunset which was eventually happened.
 That was the time, I swung Prarabdha to help Arjuna and removed the temporary illusion of sunset.
 Arjuna took no time in killing Jayadratha and taking his revenge.

 I can justify Arjuna’s emotional trauma that made him forget all the knowledge of Gita only on the grounds of human’s limitations.
 This happens to many when despite being committed to a long-term path people take the abrupt short-term, self-defeating turns?
 That’s where the role of Prarabdha which brings back them on righteous track comes.
 People call it luck, but there is a spiritual science behind it.
 It’s almost impossible to understand Prarabdha or luck by decoding the permutations and combinations of collective karma done by everyone in both the past and the present.
 So instead of pondering how Prarabdha works- just remember the promise I made in Gita. “यदा यदा हि धर्मस्य ग्लानिर्भवति भारत। अभ्युत्थानमधर्मस्य तदाऽऽत्मानं सृजाम्यहम्।।”.
 Whenever the virtue of righteousness is in danger I will come and intervene.
 That is why despite my promise to not to participate in the war, I helped Arjuna to take his revenge.